mmu-webdesign/IWD-web-term2/rwd-week-4.md

 .page-header {
   background: green;
 ```
-Lets define this clearer.
+Lets define this more clearly.
 Whilst `background` can be used as the shorthand, as we are only defining one value (the colour) let's do this properly.

 Edit your CSS - Change to `background-color`.
 ```